drklee3/picatch/README.md

-If you want to only build the backend yourself (if you don't have Node.js installed and don't want to install it or something), you can also download the built frontend files specifically from the [GitHub Actions artifacts][gh-workflow-ci].
+If you want to only build the backend yourself (if you don't have Node.js installed and don't want to install it or something), you can also download the built frontend files specifically from the [GitHub Actions artifacts][github-workflow-ci].

 Extract the frontend files to `./web/build` then build the backend in the next step.